 Some people are just trying to get home.

-When a person comes to WellPower’s Walk-In Center looking for a bus or plane ticket home, Bankes sits down with them to learn more about their life, how they got to this point and what’s waiting for them back home.
-Bankes knows that the success of the program is built on people having a safety net and a plan ready to go when they’re reunited with loved ones.
+When a person came to WellPower’s Walk-In Center looking for a bus or plane ticket home, Bankes sat down with them to learn more about their life, how they got to this point and what’s waiting for them back home.
+Bankes knew that the success of the program was built on people having a safety net and a plan ready to go when they’re reunited with loved ones.

-“We have a set of expectations for the Families Reunited program,” she said.
-“These are one-time tickets for each person served, so I have to make sure the people who use it want to get better and that they have the support they need on the other side.
+“We had a set of expectations for the Families Reunited program,” she said.
+“These were one-time tickets for each person served, so I had to make sure the people who used it wanted to get better and that they had the support they needed on the other side.”

 Finding betterment

 Last year, Bankes was able to give about 200 people tickets home.
-With rising costs of plane and long-distance bus fares, she’s limited in how many people she can serve each month.
-That doesn’t stop her from doing everything in her power to help, though.
+With rising costs of plane and long-distance bus fares, she was limited in how many people she can serve each month.
+That didn’t stop her from doing everything in her power to help, though.

 “I experienced homelessness – I know what it’s like to feel like you’re out of options,” said Bankes.
-“When I can’t give someone a ticket, I always provide them with resources through WellPower, through other community supports or even just talking with them about how I got through my own experiences.”
+“When I couldn’t give someone a ticket, I always provided them with resources through WellPower, through other community supports or even just talking with them about how I got through my own experiences.”

-“People have to be willing to engage with behavioral health treatment, meet the expectations of their family waiting for them and be able to show kindness and respect for boundaries.
-I’m not just accountable to the person I’m helping, I’m also accountable to the family taking them in, and I respect that.”
+“People had to be willing to engage with behavioral health treatment, meet the expectations of their family waiting for them and able to show kindness and respect for boundaries.
+I wasn’t just accountable to the person I helped, I was also accountable to the family taking them in, and I respected that.”

-Bankes also ensures that people are welcome to request a ticket again in the future, if they can’t get one right now.
+Bankes also ensured that people were welcome to request a ticket again in the future, if they couldn’t get one right away.

 Achieving goals

-One of Bankes’ favorite parts of her job is the letters she receives from the people she’s helped after they’re reunited with their families.
-Knowing that she helped them find a crucial piece in their recovery journey brings Bankes untold satisfaction.
+One of Bankes’ favorite parts of her job were the letters she receives from the people she helped after they reunited with their families.
+Knowing that she helped them find a crucial piece in their recovery journey brought Bankes untold satisfaction.

 “There are so many people who’ve sent me messages after they’re home and doing well,” said Bankes.
 “One story really stands out in memory.
 I remember helping this family of nine that were stranded in Denver with an unfixable van and no way to get home.
 I was able to get all of them tickets back to their state, and they were so grateful.”